 Cadence Sensors

-Some more advanced models measure your pedaling speed and adjust the motor’s power accordingly.
+Some more advanced models measure your pedaling speed and adjust the motor’s power output accordingly.
 They have a cadence threshold you must meet where the power reduces.
 For example, the motor may supply 100% power up to a cadence of 60.
 When you reach 60 rpm, the motor may cut back to 70% power.

 E-bike Motors: Speed and Power